 Examples of common food cravings

-Though there are many universal food cravings that tend to strike the majority of people – such as the craving for a chocolate chip cookie or the craving for French fries – most people have their own individual weaknesses.
+This list is not all-inclusive.
+Food cravings can vary and most people have their own personal preferences.
 They are often based on cultural or social traditions and norms, though in some cases, they could indicate a nutritional deficiency.

 Craving something crunchy

-When you crave something crunchy like pretzels or potato chips, you could be yearning for the salt, which could indicate you are thirsty and need to drink more water.
+When you crave something crunchy like pretzels or potato chips, you could be wanting salt.
+This could also indicate you are thirsty and need to drink more water.
 However, you could also be stressed and want the release that biting into something with a crunch produces.

 Craving something sweet

-Sugar releases serotonin, the feel-good chemical, which fires off in your brain.
+Sugar releases the feel-good chemical serotonin, which fires off in your brain.
 If you’re craving sweets, you may actually need a mood boost.
-Sweets are often given as rewards in our youth as well, so you could crave a sweet treat when you feel you’ve done something worth celebrating.
+Because sweets are often given as rewards in our youth, you could also crave a sweet treat when you feel you’ve done something worth celebrating.

-If you want starchy white carbs like bread, pasta or crackers, your craving comes from the same place as your craving of sweets; your body treats them the same way.
-If you’re mentally or emotionally exhausted and need a boost, you may crave these calorie-dense foods.
+If you want starchy white carbs like bread, pasta or crackers, your craving comes from the same place as your craving for sweets and your body treats them the same way.
+You may crave these calorie-dense foods when you’re mentally or emotionally exhausted and looking for a boost.

 Craving comfort food

 When you’re feeling down, you may crave the foods your parents made for you when you were sick or sad as a child.
-Chicken noodle soup, meat loaf, lasagna, mac and cheese and mashed potatoes are all examples of heavy comfort foods that you may still believe will make you feel loved.
+Chicken noodle soup, meat loaf, lasagna, mac and cheese and mashed potatoes are all examples of heavy comfort foods that remind many Americans of younger days.
+There’s an equivalent for every culture.